Oregon State women overwhelm USC, 76-52

 - Sports on TV & radio: Local listings for Seattle games and events

+During the decisive stretch from the third quarter to early in the final period, USC went 8:05 without a field goal in suffering its fifth consecutive loss.

+“Our kids are playing hard,” said USC coach Mark Trakh.
+“They’re not quitting, they’re not giving up.
+It all comes down to just making a higher percentage of our shots.”

-The Trojans were led Minyon Moore’s 21 points.
+The Trojans were led by Minyon Moore’s 21 points.
 Aliyah Mazyck added 10 points for USC.

-The Beavers won their sixth consecutive game.
-Second in the nation in 3-point percentage (43.3), they hit on 8-of-18 threes against the Trojans.

 USC was outrebounded, 41-30, and made only one of 14 3-point attempts.